mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 **Will I really learn to cut my devices out?**

 You will really get an opportunity to reflect deeply on how digital devices affect your life.
-Alongside that, we will work with genuine effective alternatives. together, these should have a memorable impact on you, although everyone is different.
+Alongside that, we will work with genuine effective alternatives.
+Together, these should have a memorable impact on you, although everyone is different.
 You will almost certainly have an interesting and fun experience.

 **How do I sign up?**

-[Send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital) and we can complete your booking.
+[Send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital) and we can make your booking.

 **What's the location?**